 Grant funding for your work can come from a variety of local, regional, national, and public, and private sources.
 Below are some funding search engines and funding opportunity lists that may help you identify new sources of funds.

-Foundation Directory: Foundation Directory Online provides a searchable database of 156,000 U.S. foundations.
-Foundation Directory Online allows users to search by keyword and geography.
+Foundation Directory Online: Provides a searchable database of 156,000 U.S. foundations, and allows users to search by keyword and geography.
 Foundation Directory Online is a subscription service provided free of charge to all faculty and staff by the MU Advancement Office of Foundation Relations.
-To access the service, you must be in a campus office (or if off campus, connected via VPN using the *employee profile) and follow the link to the directory from the Office of Research site here.
+To access the service, you must be in a campus office (or if off campus, connected via VPN using the employee profile) and follow the link to the directory from the Office of Research site here.

 MU Limited Submissions: In some cases, sponsors limit the number of applications an organization may submit and require the organization to determine which application(s) will be submitted.
 The MU Office of Sponsored Program Administration manages this process for MU and allows faculty and staff to sign up for email announcements of grant opportunities that have a limited submission requirement.